 4.3.8 Transient Stability

-(MR Ch.5 s.5.2.1)
+(MR Ch.5 ss.5.2.1, 5.2.2, 5.2.4, and 5.2.6)

+Overview – For acceptable transient angle stability, the IESO shall apply the following security criteria and policy.

+4.3.8.1 Local Transient Stability Criteria

+All supply resources remain synchronized – No generation unit or electricity storage unit shall pull out of synchronism for any Group 3 contingencies in Appendix A with due regard to reclosure.

+4.3.8.2 Widespread Transient Stability Criteria

+Demonstrably contained – For all applicable contingencies in Appendix A, any generation units or electricity storage units that pull out of synchronism (and trip due to protection activation) shall not result in unbounded successive loss of equipment.
+Any loss of equipment shall be demonstrably contained such that a new steady state is reached, and the remaining portion of the IESO-controlled grid demonstrates performance that meets applicable security criteria.
+Particularly, the magnitude of any net loss of load or supply shall not result in a redistribution of flow that results in an adverse impact to interties.

+4.3.8.3 Transient Stability Policy

+Disconnection vs. loss of synchronism – A generation unit or electricity storage unit that is disconnected from the IESO-controlled grid as a result of fault clearing action or by rejection from a RAS is not considered pulling out of synchronism.

-Synchronous units – For acceptable transient rotor angle stability, synchronous units remaining connected to IESO-controlled grid shall not lose synchronism for the applicable contingencies in Appendix A with due regard to reclosure.
-Transient angle stability shall be maintained if the critical parameter is increased by 10% to allow margin.
+Required margin – Transient angle stability shall be maintained if the critical parameter is increased by 10% to allow margin.

 Simulation – The 10% increase in the critical parameter can be simulated by generation or load changes beyond the forecast load or generation capabilities even after eliminating station service load.
 Conditions at margin shall be as realistic as reasonably achievable.
 The use of negative values of local load is preferable to increasing local generation beyond its maximum capability.
 Negative load used for margin must have a constant MVA characteristic.

-Field-measured data unavailable – Design operating times of fault detectors, auxiliary relays, trip modules, communication media, breakers, etc., may be used for calculating switching times when reliable field-measured data are not available.
+Simulating operating times – Design operating times of fault detectors, auxiliary relays, trip modules, communication media, breakers, etc., may be used for calculating switching times when reliable field-measured data are not available.

 4.3.9 Small Signal Stability

-(MR Ch.5 s.5.2.1)
+(MR Ch.5 ss.5.2.1, 5.2.2, 5.2.4, and 5.2.6)

+Overview – For acceptable small signal stability, the IESO shall apply the following security criteria and policy.

+4.3.9.1 Local Small Signal Stability Criteria

+Damped behaviour intra-area – For all anticipated operating states, generation units or electricity storage units shall demonstrate sufficiently damped behaviour, in accordance with the small signal stability policy.

+4.3.9.2 Widespread Small Signal Stability Criteria

+Damped behaviour inter-area – For all anticipated operating states, inter-area oscillations shall demonstrate sufficiently damped behaviour.
+That is, a coherent group of generation units or electricity storage units shall not oscillate against any other group(s) of generation units or electricity storage units in external control area(s) in a manner that does not meet the damping requirements governed by each reliability coordinator of the respective control area(s).
+Damping requirements for the IESO-controlled grid are per the small signal stability policy, below.

+4.3.9.3 Small Signal Stability Policy

 Damping factors – The required damping factors at various conditions on the IESO-controlled grid are tabulated in Table 4-3.